JeffersonLab/evio/README.md

     2. scons install

 will compile and install all the code.
-Note that for C/C++, only Linux and Darwin (Mac OSX) operating systems are supported.
 By default, the libraries and executables are placed into the _**$CODA/[arch]/lib**_ and _**bin**_ subdirectories (eg. Linux-x86_64/lib).
 If the command line options –prefix, --incdir, --libdir, or –bindir are used, they take priority.